matthewhorn95/Fullstack-development-course/README.md

 # Fullstack-development-course
-University of Helsinki Fullstack Development Course Solutions (Mine).
+My University of Helsinki Fullstack Development Course Solutions.
-A work in progress...
+A work in progress, but parts 1 - 7 are mainly done.